Trazodone & Veterinary Examination Stress in Dogs

 • Many dogs (63%-78.5%) entering the clinic show signs of stress and anxiety,2,3 which can alter physiologic measurements and lead to fear and aggression directed at clinic staff and owners.
 Owners may therefore delay or avoid bringing their pet to the clinic.1 Previsit medication should be administered when indicated.

-• This study used a larger dose of trazodone (9-12 mg/kg) than is recommended (2-3 mg/kg) for adjunct treatment of canine anxiety, stress management during hospitalization, or postsurgical confinement.4-7 Nonetheless, the only reported adverse effect was diarrhea in one dog 4 hours after administration that resolved without additional treatment.
+• This study used a larger dose of trazodone for dogs (9-12 mg/kg) than is recommended (2-3 mg/kg) for adjunct treatment of anxiety, stress management during hospitalization, or postsurgical confinement.4-7 Nonetheless, the only reported adverse effect was diarrhea in one dog 4 hours after administration that resolved without additional treatment.
 No severe or fatal adverse effects have been reported in studies evaluating trazodone as a previsit medication.4,7,8

 • Owners should be educated on how to alleviate stress and anxiety in their dogs.
 Previsit medications should be offered when signs of distress are detected.
 Preventing escalation and alleviating patient and owner stress can allow more effective, humane care and increase owner compliance.